 1. Make a Plan Pay Down Debt

 If you’re among those carrying a balance on your credit cards, you may want to increase the amount you pay each month — especially if you’re only paying the minimum amount due.
 Credit card interest can add up quickly.For example, if you’re carrying a $5,000 balance on a credit card with a 16% annual rate and make only the minimum payment required to get out of debt eventually ($117 in this case), you will be debt-free in April 2021, paying $7,541 over the life of the debt.
 But by kicking in an additional $25 a month to that payment, you can be debt-free 1 year and 4 months earlier and pay roughly $750 less in interest (a total of $6,802 vs. the aforementioned $7,541).
-You can see how your current credit balances are affecting your credit scores by viewing your free credit report summary updated each month on Credit.com.
+You can see how your current credit balances are affecting your credit scores by viewing your free credit report summary updated every 14 days on Credit.com.

 2. Review Your Retirement Savings Plan

 If you have a 401(k) plan through your employer, consider increasing the percentage of your income you’re setting aside each pay period — especially if you recently received a raise.
 A 1% increase could help speed you toward your savings goal, and you won’t likely miss the funds.
 Also, take a look at how your funds are invested.
 If they’re in mutual funds with a high expense ratio, consider a lower cost option, such as an index fund or target date fund.
 If your employer doesn’t sponsor a 401(k) plan, consider opening a traditional or Roth IRA through a low cost provider.
 If you contribute to a traditional IRA before April 15, you may be able to deduct the amount of the contribution from your 2015 taxes.